Rethinking Invasive Species Management in Florida

 Case Study 2: Hydrilla vs. Crested Floating Heart

-If you fish or boat in Florida, you’ve probably tangled with hydrilla.
-This submerged aquatic plant is everywhere — clogging lakes, blocking boat ramps, jamming up stormwater systems.
+If you fish or boat in Florida, you have probably tangled with hydrilla.
+This submerged aquatic plant is everywhere, clogging lakes, blocking boat ramps, and jamming up stormwater systems.

 Florida spends millions every year just to keep it under control.